-Implementing SRE at Bol.com - The Largest Online Retailer in Netherlands and Belgium - StackPod Episode 5
+EP #5: Implementing SRE at the Largest Online Retailer of the Netherlands and Belgium With Bart Enkelaar (Bol.com)

 Bart Enkelaar - lead SRE at bol.com